microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Get-MgEntitlementManagementAccessPackage.md

   - `[GroupId <String>]`: The unique identifier of group
   - `[IncompatibleAccessPackageId <String>]`: Usage: incompatibleAccessPackageId='{incompatibleAccessPackageId}'
   - `[On <String>]`: Usage: on='{on}'
+  - `[PrivilegedAccessGroupAssignmentScheduleId <String>]`: The unique identifier of privilegedAccessGroupAssignmentSchedule
+  - `[PrivilegedAccessGroupAssignmentScheduleInstanceId <String>]`: The unique identifier of privilegedAccessGroupAssignmentScheduleInstance
+  - `[PrivilegedAccessGroupAssignmentScheduleRequestId <String>]`: The unique identifier of privilegedAccessGroupAssignmentScheduleRequest
+  - `[PrivilegedAccessGroupEligibilityScheduleId <String>]`: The unique identifier of privilegedAccessGroupEligibilitySchedule
+  - `[PrivilegedAccessGroupEligibilityScheduleInstanceId <String>]`: The unique identifier of privilegedAccessGroupEligibilityScheduleInstance
+  - `[PrivilegedAccessGroupEligibilityScheduleRequestId <String>]`: The unique identifier of privilegedAccessGroupEligibilityScheduleRequest
   - `[RunId <String>]`: The unique identifier of run
   - `[StartDateTime <DateTime?>]`: Usage: startDateTime={startDateTime}
   - `[TaskDefinitionId <String>]`: The unique identifier of taskDefinition